P86/cheet-sheet/Cloud.md

 - consistent prefix - ensure that data will be written in the correct order but might be delayed in time.
 - eventual - wickiest one, there is no guarantee that data will be write in the same order, so should only be used when order of writes is not required.

-Change feed - allows to trigger serverless function when document in cosmos db has changed (dont work on deletion!).
+Change feed - allows to trigger serverless function when document in cosmos db has changed (don't work on deletion!).

 ### Blob storage
 Is basically container option to store files.